Norg: History

 Norg is an esdorp which developed in the Middle Ages on higher grounds.
 It was first mentioned in 1149 as Nurch.
 The etymology of the name is unknown.
 Norg contains six communal pastures around which houses were built.
-The Dutch Reformed Church is a 13th century Romanesque church on the Church Brink, which has a saddle-roof tower.
+The Dutch Reformed Church is a 13th-century Romanesque church on the Church Brink, which has a saddle-roof tower.

 Norg developed during the peat exploitation in the area.
-In 1931, "Vacantie en Rustoord Den en Duin" planned to built a large holiday resort in the forest near the village.
+In 1931, "Vacantie en Rustoord Den en Duin" planned to build a large holiday resort in the forest near the village.
 Even though their plans did not come to fruition, several smaller resorts have been established in Norg.

 On 8 April 1945, just before the liberation of Drenthe, eight members of the resistance were executed in the forest Oosterduinen near Norg.
 Ten others were executed in Bonhagen near Norg.
 In 1985, memorials were placed at the execution sites.

 In the later part of the 20th century, the village started grow and became a suburb for the city of Groningen and Assen.
 Until 1 January 1998, Norg was an independent municipality.
 Since the municipal reorganisation of the province Drenthe, Norg is a part of the Noordenveld municipality.